How to Implement a DevOps Culture Using SRE

 Regular feedback sessions should be conducted between Ops and Dev teams.
 These sessions help to improve communication and encourage shared ownership.
 Ops should seek to understand the use cases that Devs encounter, which will help make Devs feel that their input is valued.
 This will also help satisfy another Agile best practice, which is gathering requirements.

-You can also leverage focus groups to get important feedback from your teams.
-For example, when Devs participate in the creation of the Ops roadmap, they can help guide Ops teams and ensure that the correct platform and tooling features are delivered when they are needed.
+You can also leverage focus groups to get meaningful feedback from your teams.
+For example, when Devs participate in creating the Ops roadmap, they can help guide Ops teams and ensure that the right platform and tooling features are delivered when needed.
 You’ll see improved cross-team collaboration in developing the application platform along with features that weren’t developed in a vacuum.

 You can also leverage retrospectives and postmortems to gain feedback.
 During a retrospective, teams reflect on what happened during the last release cycle and identify actions for improvement going forward.
 In the case of postmortems, teams should consider using the “blameless postmortem” as implemented at Google and other companies.
 Both of these Agile practices encourage ownership and help break down silos.
 They also help reduce risk by accepting failure as normal and providing a path for improving internal processes in addition to platforms and applications.